Information for Local Issuance Offices

-The Office of Vital Records (OVR) is applying an innovative approach to the required annual training for county issuance professionals.
-Instead of the traditional class-room/lecture style trainings offered regionally, OVR will meet statewide educational needs differently this year.
-OVR is introducing a training package that:
+The Office of Vital Records (OVR) will apply an innovative approach to the required annual training for county issuance professionals.
+Instead of the traditional class-room/lecture style trainings offered regionally, OVR plans to meet statewide educational needs by introducing a training package that:

 - combines self-assessment with independent training